rajeshwarpatlolla/DatePickerForIonicFramework/README_v1.0.0.md

     ionicDatePickerProvider.configDatePicker(datePickerObj);
   })
 ````
- In the above code i am not configuring all the properties, but you can configure as many as you can.
+In the above code i am not configuring all the properties, but you can configure as many properties as you can.

 The properties you can configure are as follows.